lotteries-io/lotteries-io.github.io/_rfcs/content-signature-timestamp.md

 Digest algorithms with known weaknesses such as MD5 or SHA1 is should NOT be used.

-The content of the header is the base64 encoded `Timestamp Response` object obtained from the Timestamp Authority ob the basis of a query formed from the signature raw bytes.
+The content of the header is the base64 encoded `Timestamp Response` object obtained from the Timestamp Authority on the basis of a query formed from the signature raw bytes.

 This header MUST NOT be used in the absence of a `Content-Signature` header as it has no referent in this case.